prescottprue/generator-react-firebase/README.md

 ## Examples

-Complete example of generator out available in [Examples](https://github.com/prescottprue/generator-react-firebase/tree/master/examples)
+Complete examples of generator output available in [Examples](https://github.com/prescottprue/generator-react-firebase/tree/master/examples)

-## Server-side Rendering

-You have the option to enable Server-side Rendering through React and NodeJS.
-Server-side rendering allows pre-population of data into your application, which can improve SEO (Google is improving static crawling).

-In order to enable server-side rendering with React, you must host a NodeJS server.
-This server is included and can be run using `npm run production` (runs if deployed to Heroku).

 ## In the future
 * Non-decorators implementation for props binding